About Floatation Therapy

 Arrive 30 minutes prior if you plan on taking an oxygen aromatherapy session to start the relaxation process.
 We will greet you, offer a tour and answer any of your questions.
 We want you to feel welcome and relaxed.
 We do not recommend drinking fluids before your session to prevent interrupting your session by needing to use the facilities or floating after a big meal.
 Don’t shave the day of your appointment, it might sting a bit.

 Once you enter your private float room, remove your clothes and all jewelry.
+Insert the ear plugs provided.
 Shower to remove oils, deodorants, and hair products.
 All shower and float session items are provided for you.
 No conditioner is allowed prior to your session.
 We recommend if you have long hair, to tie it up.

 Dry your face to avoid distracting water droplets, insert your ear plugs and step into the pool.
 Cover any small cuts with Vaseline (provided).